adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/drone_referee.png" />
 </figure>

-In a team of 7, we designed and implemented an autonomous drone concept to referee Robot Soccer matches.
-The drone was programmed to track a calculated "bubble of active play" and provide recommendations based on the status of the ball (goal, throw in) and the tracked players (collisions, fouls).
+In a team of 7, we designed and implemented an autonomous drone concept to referee Robot Football matches.
+The drone was programmed to track a calculated "bubble of active play" and provide recommendations based on the status of the tracked ball (goal, throw in) and the tracked players (collisions, fouls).
 This was demonstrated on Tech United's RoboCup field. [[1]](http://cstwiki.wtb.tue.nl/index.php?title=Drone_Referee_-_MSD_2017/18)

 ### AGV Localization in Changing Indoor Environments
 #### 2016/2017 | Prodrive Technologies, TU Eindhoven